 Operational Services for decision makers, water management authorities and stakeholders

-[bulletin available in Italian ]
+[monthly bulletin for Italy and Tuscany available in Italian ]

 WEB GIS DROUGHT

 A WebGIS application based on open source solutions customized to integrate different datasets and share maps and graphs of drought indices with researchers, decision-makers and other stakeholders.

 Different functions allow to select sections of territory or visualize the trend of the indices in a specific pixel.